-If the test equipment will not permit full-width edgewise MOR testing, a nominal 2x4 (3.5 inches (88.9 mm) width) reduced-width test specimen is permitted to be ripped lengthwise from the full-width specimen provided it includes an as-manufactured original narrow face.
+If the test equipment will not permit full-width MOR edge-wise testing, a nominal 2x4 (3.5 inches (88.9 mm) width) reduced-width test specimen is permitted to be ripped lengthwise from the full-width specimen provided it includes an as-manufactured original narrow face.

-- a) The reduced-width test specimen shall be used for the reduced-width MOR test with an asmanufactured narrow face being randomly selected for testing (random relative to the transverse feed direction). - b) The reduced-width test specimen shall be prepared and tested with the as-manufactured narrow face in tension. - c) The bending strength result of the reduced-width test specimen shall be divided by the appropriate reduced-width factor (RWF) given in Table 7 for the original full-width nominal size.
+a) The reduced-width test specimen shall be used for the reduced-width MOR test with the asmanufactured narrow face being randomly selected for testing (random relative to the transverse feed direction).

+- b) The reduced-width test specimen shall be prepared and tested with the as-manufactured narrow face in tension. - c) The bending strength result of the reduced-width test specimen shall be divided by the reduced-width MOR factor for the original full-width size: 1.03 for nominal 2x5 and 1.06 for nominal 2x6.